bsoverns/AssistantAi/README.md

 1. Interaction with OpenAI's ChatGPT models (3.5 and 4).
 2. Usage of Whisper for transcription, translation, and speech processing.
 3. Integration with OpenAI's Vision capabilities.
+4. Ability to generate images using OpenAI's DALL-E.

 ## Installation Guide